 Hi there!
 My name is Rebekah Womble.
-I’m a 27-year-old Christian, wife, mother, and author living in South Florida.
+I’m a 28-year-old Christian, wife, and mother living in Norcross, Georgia.

-For four years I taught English to middle and high schoolers, but now I’m a SAHM (stay-at-home mama).
+I’m also a SAHM (stay-at-home mama), a blogger (hence this website!), and an online English teacher with VIPKID!
 In May 2016, by God’s gracious providence, I married my wonderful husband, David!
 And in June 2017, God also blessed us with our sweet boy, Owen James!
 I love our family, and they are my priority, second to Christ.

 The Lord graciously saved me during my sophomore year of college.
 Over time as I’ve studied theology, I’ve come to hold Reformed Presbyterian convictions.
 I affirm the WCF (Westminster Confession of Faith), which you can read here.
 But that doesn’t mean my writings are only for RPs like myself!
 Not at all!
 They are meant for any and all women to read.
 Mainly, my articles and reviews will be shaped by my beliefs in God’s sovereignty and the true gospel of Jesus Christ–that we are saved by faith alone, through Christ alone, by His atoning death for our sins and resurrection from the grave.

 The story of my transformation is not unlike any other Christian’s story, but God’s providential working in my life is worth sharing.